 Emissions from construction of the six Build Alternatives would cause localized elevated criteria pollutant concentrations (see Impact AQ#5 in Section 3.3, Air Quality and Global Climate Change).
 Localized CO, NO2, sulfur dioxide, PM10, and PM{2.5} modeling shows exceedance of applicable NAAQS and CAAQS thresholds for localized construction-period emissions of NO2 and PM10.
-While incorporation of AQ-IAMF#3 through AQ-IAMF#5 will reduce diesel emissions by addressing equipment and vehicle exhaust emissions and requiring the use of renewable diesel, NO2 and PM10 emissions would exceed applicable thresholds.
-AQ-MM#3 also addresses impacts related to construction activities near sensitive receptors, however, until the final construction-period emissions calculations can be incorporated, all six Build Alternatives would expose sensitive receptors to substantial pollutant concentrations that would exceed the applicable NAAQS and CAAQS within certain construction areas.
+While incorporation of AQ-IAMF#3 through AQ-IAMF#6 will reduce diesel emissions by addressing equipment and vehicle exhaust emissions and requiring the use of renewable diesel, NO2 and PM10 emissions would exceed applicable thresholds.
+AQ-MM#3 also addresses impacts related to construction activities near sensitive receptors, however, until contractual agreements between the Authority and the SCAQMD and the AVAQMD are in place, respectively, all six Build Alternatives would expose sensitive receptors to substantial pollutant concentrations that would exceed the applicable NAAQS and CAAQS within certain construction areas.
 Exceedance of these thresholds would be cumulatively considerable and contribute to a cumulative air quality impact.

 Air pollutant emissions generated during construction of any of the Build Alternatives, in combination with emissions from the construction of other planned development, would exceed SCAQMD and AVAQMD air pollutant thresholds.
 These exceedances represent significant cumulative impacts.
-While incorporation of AQ-IAMF#1 through AQ IAMF#6 and Mitigation Measures AQ- MM#1, AQ-MM#2, and AQ-MM#3 will reduce project-related construction-period emissions, NO2 emissions would still exceed localized construction emission thresholds.
+Incorporation of AQ-IAMF#1 through AQ-IAMF#6 and Mitigation Measures AQ-MM#1, AQ-MM#2, and AQ-MM#3 will reduce project-related construction-period emissions.
+However, until contractual agreements between the Authority and the SCAQMD and the AVAQMD are in place, respectively, it is determined that the six Build Alternatives would expose sensitive receptors to substantial NO2 and PM10 concentrations that would exceed localized construction emission thresholds.
 Therefore, all six Build Alternatives would considerably contribute to these significant impacts.
 As discussed in Section 3.19.6, there are no feasible mitigation measures to reduce the Build Alternatives' contribution to these significant cumulative impacts, which would remain significant and unavoidable for the Build Alternatives.

 Over time, total emissions for certain air pollutants (CO, and NO_x) would decrease due to anticipated efficiencies and improvements in vehicle emission technology in future years, despite increases in aircraft and power plants emissions resulting from increased population and economic growth.
-In contrast, emissions of sulfur dioxide, PM10, and PM{2.5} in 2040 would increase because emissions of these pollutants are dependent on factors other than vehicle emission technology.
-Improvements in vehicle emission technology would not reduce PM10 and PM{2.5} emissions from processes unrelated to combustion, such as through brake wear or other sources of on-road dust.
+In contrast, emissions of sulfur dioxide, PM{10} , and $PM{2.5}$ in 2040 would increase because emissions of these pollutants are dependent on factors other than vehicle emission technology.
+Improvements in vehicle emission technology would not reduce PM{10} and $PM{2.5}$ emissions from processes unrelated to combustion, such as through brake wear or other sources of on-road dust.
 Emissions of sulfur dioxide, which are most commonly generated from power plants and other industrial facilities, are expected to increase as demand for energy and industrial products rises along with population and economic growth.
 These increases in emissions would lead to a degradation of regional air quality in air basins throughout the state.
 However, as discussed in Section 3.3, Air Quality and Global Climate Change, operation of the Build Alternatives would reduce statewide emissions of all pollutants, including GHG emissions.